plone/training/dexterity_3.rst

             return results

         def sponsors(self):
+            # Get the list of dicts from the method above
             sponsors = self._sponsors()
             if not sponsors:
                 return
+            # Make sure the results are ordered
             results = OrderedDict()
+            # Get all sponsoring-levels in the right order
             levels = [i.value for i in LevelVocabulary] for level in levels:
                 level_sponsors = []
+                # Add sponsors to a list level_sponsors if the level is right
                 for sponsor in sponsors:
                     if level == sponsor['level']:
                         level_sponsors.append(sponsor)
                 if not level_sponsors:
                     continue
+                # Randomly order the sponsors in level_sponsors
                 shuffle(level_sponsors)
+                # {'gold': [sponsor, ...], ...} where sponsor is a dict
                 results[level] = level_sponsors
             return results